If you've built an online course that actually gets results, your next question is inevitable:

 And when you are ready to scale, Rootabl is here to make the process easy.
 It handles tracking, payouts, and reporting so you can stay focused on what really matters: building relationships that last.

-👉 Start your free Rootabl trial or explore how it can support your next launch.
+👉 Start your free Rootabl trial and explore how it can support your next launch.

-You can begin with one.
-Five is even better.
+Most course creators start with 1–5 trusted affiliates, often existing students or peers.
 The key is to start with people who already believe in your work.

-There is no single rule, but most course creators offer between 30% and 50% for digital programs.
+Most course creators offer 30%–50% commission for digital courses, depending on margins and support required.
 Think about what feels generous and sustainable for you.

 That is normal at first.
-Revisit the Activate phase.
+This is usually a sign that affiliates need clearer support, simpler tools, or more communication.
 Make sure you have given them simple tools, clear guidance, and ongoing encouragement.

 Yes.
 Many creators do both.
 You can keep affiliate links active year-round and host a few focused campaigns for extra momentum.

-Remember that affiliate sales are incremental revenue you likely wouldn’t have made otherwise.
+Remember that affiliate sales are revenue you likely wouldn’t have earned otherwise.
 Even a 30% commission on a new sale is better than 100% of nothing.
 Start with what feels sustainable and adjust as you grow.

 Affiliate marketing is not about numbers.
 It is about people.
 When you lead with generosity and integrity, you create partnerships that last, and the profits will always follow.